Rid1-fz-06/.dotfiles/README.md

 # My Personal Configs

-This is my **Very Minimal** personal configs for the tools I use as daily-drivers.
+These are my personal configs for the tools I use.

 ## Dependencies